sitegui/deep-reinforcement-learning-p1/p2/Report.md

 # Project Report

-The Agent learns from interacting with the environment, collecting experience and using that information to find the which action will take to highest rewards in different scenarios.
+The Agent learns from interacting with the environment, collecting experience and using that information to find which action will take to highest rewards in different scenarios.

 The main train loop is implemented by `train` function in `Continuous_Control.ipynb`, taking the agent (with its hyper-parameters) as input.

 ## Learning Algorithm

-The agent is implemented by `ddpg_agent.py.py`, using the [DDPG](https://arxiv.org/pdf/1509.02971.pdf) algorithm.
+The agent is implemented by `ddpg_agent.py`, using the [DDPG](https://arxiv.org/pdf/1509.02971.pdf) algorithm.

 It uses two neural-networks.
 One to decide which action to take (the actor) and another to estimate the action-value (the critic).
-The learning rates for them were chosen to be 1e-3 and 1e-4 respectively.
+The learning rates for them were chosen to be `1e-3` and `1e-4` respectively.

 The actor: